zanders3/zanders3.github.com/source/_posts/Kinect-Sports-Season-Two.md

++++
-title: "Kinect Sports: Season Two"
+title = "Kinect Sports: Season Two" date = 2011-11-25
-date: 2011-11-25
-categories:
-- Portfolio
-tags:
-- C++
-- C#
-- Actionscript
-- Xbox 360
-thumbnail: /2011/11/25/Kinect-Sports-Season-Two/logo.jpg
+categories = ["Portfolio"]
+tags = ["C++", "C#", "Actionscript", "Xbox 360"] thumbnail = "/2011/11/25/Kinect-Sports-Season-Two/logo.jpg"
-description: Kinect Sports Season Two was a Xbox 360 game developed by Rare and Big Park for the Kinect as a direct sequel to the BAFTA award winning Kinect Sports title.
+description = "Kinect Sports Season Two was a Xbox 360 game developed by Rare and Big Park for the Kinect as a direct sequel to the BAFTA award winning Kinect Sports title."
----
++++

 [Kinect Sports: Season Two](http://en.wikipedia.org/wiki/Kinect_Sports:_Season_Two) was a Xbox 360 game developed by [Rare](http://www.rare.co.uk/) and [Big Park](http://bigpark.com/) for the Kinect as a direct sequel to the BAFTA award winning [Kinect Sports](http://en.wikipedia.org/wiki/Kinect_Sports) title.
 I worked on the game at Rare as an intern software engineer between my second and third year of University.